Data connections¶

 To configure the data connection:

-1. On the Configuration page, select a configuration method—either Parameters or JDBC URL.
+With the Connection Configuration tab selected in the Edit Connection modal, choose a configuration method—either Parameters or JDBC URL.

 Saved credentials